Vice-Dean, Health Engagement, Faculty of Medicine, UBC

 "Always to be right, always to trample forward, and never to doubt, are not these the great qualities with which dullness takes lead in the world?" - William Makepeace Thackeray

-I am Professor and Head of the Department of Pathology and Laboratory Medicine at the University of British Columbia (UBC) and a Cardiovascular Pathologist in the Department of Pathology and Laboratory and a Principal Investigator in the Centre for Heart Lung Innovation at St. Paul's Hospital.
+I am Professor of the Department of Pathology and Laboratory Medicine and Vice-Dean, Health Engagement of the Faculty of Medicine at the University of British Columbia (UBC) and a Cardiovascular Pathologist in the Department of Pathology and Laboratory and a Principal Investigator in the Centre for Heart Lung Innovation at St. Paul's Hospital.

 I was born and raised in Vancouver and attended the University of British Columbia (UBC) where I obtained a BSc in Biology in 1978 and an MD in 1981.
 Following a Rotating Internship at St. Michael’s Hospital in Toronto, I returned to UBC for post-graduate clinical training in anatomic pathology that included training in renal pathology at St. Thomas’ Hospital in London, England and a pulmonary research fellowship with Dr. James Hogg in the UBC Pulmonary Research Laboratory from 1985 to 1987.
 Subsequently, I undertook cardiovascular research training at the University of Alabama at Birmingham in the United States with Drs.
 Sanford Bishop and Peter Anderson, returning to UBC and St.Paul's Hospital in 1990.